learn-academy-2023-bravo/week-6-assessment-EddieCarrion/interview-questions.md

 This particular "Get" will allow the developer to look up and edit information related to a particular instance at ID:2

 action: "PATCH" location: /students/2
+Patch is a method that can be used to update information related to a particular instance.
+For example if you have an instance called "Book" and wanted to add another feature to highlight the length of the book, you could use the "Patch" method to do so.

 action: "DELETE" location: /students/2